 |Energy Technology Systems Analysis|

-Kazakhstan is the first country from the Caspian and Black Sea region to participate in an IEA Energy Technology Initiative (ETI).
-Represented by Nazarbayev University, they will participate in an ETI focusing on modelling (ETSAP).
+Kazakhstan is expected to be the first country from the Caspian and Black Sea region to participate in an IEA Energy Technology Initiative (ETI).
+Represented by Nazarbayev University, they will participate in an ETI focusing on modelling and scenarios (ETSAP).
 More...